TomJamesDuffy/novabook/README.md

 - Functionally cohesive folder structure for the endpoints (sale-amendment, tax position and transactions).

 ### Observability

-Observabiliity is implemented in two different ways.
-Through a logger (winston) and gathering metrics (prometheus).
+Observability is implemented through logging (Winston) and metrics collection (Prometheus).

-Logging is performed through the middleware on each request and through the ORM whenever there are changes to the database.
-Logs are sent to a txt file within the /logs folder and also output to the console.
-Logs are only created in the development environment and not when tests are run.
+Logging: Logs are generated for each request and database change.
+Logs are saved to a text file in the /logs folder and output to the console.
+Logging occurs only in the development environment.

-Metrics are gathered every 15 seconds through the /metrics endpoint.
-Viewing these metrics can be done on port 9090 with prometheus.
+Metrics: Metrics are collected every 15 seconds via the /metrics endpoint.
+You can view these metrics on port 9090 with Prometheus.

 ### Scale

-For this technical test some consideration for scale has been implemented.
-Within the tax calculation a map has been created on invoiceId + itemId which significantly reduces the time it takes for the calculation to take place.
+Some scalability considerations are implemented.
+For tax calculation, a map based on invoiceId + itemId is used to reduce calculation time.

-With large datasets, this approach could be improved by storing a key made of the indexed invoiceId + itemId and the quantity of each item.
-The quantity and any relevant sale amendment could then be calculated off this aggregation.
+With large datasets, storing a key made of invoiceId + itemId and the item quantity can improve performance.
+This approach trades off more processing during transaction creation for faster calculations.

-The tradeoff here would be doing more on transaction creation (incrementing invoiceId + itemId combinations).

 ### Tests

-All endpoints have integration tests.
-Integration tests are run on a separate database as defined in the docker image.
+Integration tests cover all endpoints and run on a separate database defined in the Docker image.
+I've also included an example of a unit test.

-Unit tests have also been created where appropriate.

-Given more time I would increase the code coverage.
+Given more time I would increase the code coverage, write more unit tests and cover more non-optimal inputs and paths.

 ```bash
 npm run test